CivicActions/ssp-toolkit/docs/ssp.md

 ### AT-3: Role-Based Security Training

-> The organization provides role-based security training to personnel with assigned security roles and responsibilities:
->   a.
-Before authorizing access to the information system or performing assigned
-> duties;
->   b.
-When required by information system changes; and
->   c.
-[Assignment: organization-defined frequency] thereafter.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.